 I recently read Andrew Carnegie’s autobiography and found it so compelling that I’m going to focus the next few blog posts on some areas of insight and wisdom that I think all investors, business people, and wealthy individuals, in general, could benefit from.

-Carnegie was born in 1835 and emigrated from Scotland to Pittsburgh with his family when he was in his teens.
-It is truly a rags to riches story and one that has benefited society greatly due to his extraordinarily generous and focused philanthropic efforts.
-By the time he died in 1919 it is estimated that he gave away approximately $350 million, which is many billions in today’s dollars.
+Carnegie was born November 25, 1835, and emigrated from Scotland to Pittsburgh with his family when he was in his teens.
+It is truly a true rags to riches story and one that has benefited society greatly due to his extraordinarily generous and focused philanthropic efforts.
+By the time he died in 1919, it is estimated that he gave away approximately $350 million, which is many billions in today’s dollars.
 I will focus on his extraordinary philanthropic contributions in another post.
 For this week I’m going to concentrate (pun intended) on Carnegie’s relentless focus.

 Carnegie was one of those fanatics, but a much more well rounded and philosophical individual who truly saw the bigger picture when it comes to serving a greater good.
 Carnegie’s focus proved to be not only valuable to him financially but emotionally as well.
 I will quote liberally from Carnegie’s writings because his experience and advice are timeless and best communicated directly by him than me paraphrasing him.